 Restaurants, Bars, cafe's and more are opening on Sal Island, the main tourist destination.
 There are many Cape Verdean restaurants, some Italian, Portuguese, French, British and Irish bars, cafe's and restaurants.
 Boavista has a long way to catch up with Sal as regards numbers of restaurants and bars on the island.

 There are more restaurants on the more populated islands, such as Santiago, Sao Vicente and the tourist island of Sal.
 There are local restaurants and bars on all islands serving traditional meals and drinks.
 Why not try the local meals such as cachupa or the locally produced alcoholic drinks of grogue or ponch, but be careful, the drinks can be quite potent!
-If you are looking for information on Sal Island please refer to the links on the right under 'What's On Sal Island' or click here on Sal Island Restaurants and Bars.
+If you are looking for specific information on restaurants and bars on Sal Island, click here and Visit Sal Island Restaurants and Bars .

 Fresh fish is caught daily by local fishermen and by small boats trawling for fish, so there is usually plenty of fish served in the restaurants.